 Scott Petito Productions and NRS Recording Studio is located in a relaxed country setting just minutes from Woodstock, NY.
 With over 20 years experience in the recording industry we offer a digital and analog production facility specializing in acoustic music recording.
 Click on the links below to check out our long list of credits and gear.

 Polish superstar, Anna Maria Jopek came all the way from Poland to work with Scott on her latest CD.
 “Sobremesa”, a collection of songs that explores the music of the Portuguese and Lusophone cultures.
 The recording features many amazing musicians as well as a full orchestra.
-Many guest vocalists also appear including Ivan Lins, Tito Paris, Paulo DeCarvalho and Sara Tavares Released by Universal Records it was immediately certified gold and remains a top 10 CD on the Polish charts since it’s release in November 2011.
+Many guest vocalists also appear including Ivan Lins, Tito Paris, Paulo DeCarvalho and Sara Tavares Released by Universal Records it was immediately certified gold and a top 10 CD on the Polish charts.

 “The sound quality, the tracks chosen, and the magnificent soloing all combine to make this a masterpiece issue.” - Simon Jay Harper, JazzTimes